 It is crucial that both the instructor and the student fully understand the Honors expectations before the course is officially designated as Honors.
 It is recommended that a written document outlining these expectations be appended to the Course Designation Form.

 Honors course designation is always at the discretion of the instructor.
 Courses eligible for Honors designation must be in-person, semester-length classes.
-Normally, online courses may not receive Honors designation, but this policy has been suspended for Fall 2020.
-Accelerated courses, such as those offered in the summer or abroad, are not appropriate for Honors designation.
+Normally, online courses may not receive Honors designation, but this policy has been suspended through Spring 2021.
+Accelerated courses, such as those offered in the summer or abroad, are not eligible for Honors designation.

 Only one designated Honors course may be used toward the Honors Discovery requirement.